ghc/ghc/docs/users_guide/extending_ghc.rst

 Type checked representation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When you want to define a plugin that needs semantic information about the source code, use the ``typeCheckResultAction`` field.
 For example, if your plugin have to decide if two names are referencing the same definition or it has to check the type of a function it is using semantic information.
 In this case you need to access the renamed or type checked version of the syntax tree with ``typeCheckResultAction``

 ::

-    typechecked :: [CommandLineOption] -> ModSummary -> TcGblEnv -> Hsc TcGblEnv
+    typechecked :: [CommandLineOption] -> ModSummary -> TcGblEnv -> TcM TcGblEnv

 By overriding the ``renamedResultAction`` field with a ``Just`` function, you can request the compiler to keep the renamed syntax tree and give it to your processing function.
 This is important because some parts of the renamed syntax tree (for example, imports) are not found in the typechecked one.
 The ``renamedResultAction`` is set to ``Nothing`` by default.

 ::

-    rename :: Maybe ([CommandLineOption] -> ModSummary -> Hsc ())
+    rename :: Maybe ([CommandLineOption] -> ModSummary -> TcM ())

 Evaluated code
 ^^^^^^^^^^^^^^

 When the compiler type checks the source code, :ref:`template-haskell` Splices and :ref:`th-quasiquotation` will be replaced by the syntax tree fragments generated from them.
 However for tools that operate on the source code the code generator is usually more interesting than the generated code.
 For this reason we included ``spliceRunAction``.
 This field is invoked on each expression